The best tabletop RPGs in 2019

 Six sets of polyhedral dice with pouches for $10.69

-Many of the games on this list (and beyond) use polyhedral dice, and this deal will get you six different colored sets with their own storage pouches to boot.
+Many of the games on this list (and beyond) use polyhedral dice, and this deal will get you six colorful sets with their own storage pouches to boot.

 1. Dungeons & Dragons (5th Edition)